 Let us have a sort of side trip to understand better why we have followed Standard American English and not Spanish nor Nihongo.
 According to the article titled “What Asia Can Learn From Philippines About English” posted on huffingtonpost.com, Filipinos have the foresight to understand the value of keeping the language imposed on them during the sometimes brutal U.S. occupation of the Philippines from 1898-1946.
 The US helped plant the seeds for learning English, it was the country itself that took enough interest to dedicate resources and attention to maintaining the language after the Americans left.

-Back home, the former is more commonly used in verbal communication.
+Back home, the response is more commonly used in verbal communication.
 The majority tend to use response to mean respond (the verb form) as in, “Mag-response ka naman sa mga text ko.”
 In English, “Please respond to my text messages.”
 In Taglish grammar, “mag-respond” is still considered the correct form of the word.

-In the case of the word “requestor, it is also generally used instead of “requester”.
+In the case of the word “requestor, it is generally used instead of “requester”.
 This particular usage is not only common in the Philippines but in the place where I currently work here in the Middle East.
 Based on Standard American English, through “english.stackexchange.com and englishforums.com, requester should be used when referring to someone who requests something.
 It also has a larger number of Google hits than requestor–which is more used in the context of law and technical senses like a part of a program.

 For us Filipinos, it takes a certain amount of determination to be exceptionally good in English because it is just our second language.
 Learning English as a subject in school is definitely not enough.
 We need to treat English as a working language and a means of communication in accordance with Standard English, and should consider better ways to learn it.